 It has been said that Charlie Brown was a character who was "possessed of endless determination and hope, but who is ultimately dominated by his insecurities . . . "

 Like Charlie Brown, I was a child who was "possessed of endless determination and hope," in spite of being born with Neurofibromatosis Type-One as well as an unrelated condition of Legal Blindness, but, unlike Charlie Brown, I was not dominated by (my) insecurities . . . "

 This is not to say that I have not experienced extreme discouragement; rather, it probably has something to with the fact that my suname, Youngquist, translates into an ability to survive under any condition — a fact that I've put to the test far too often!

 In any event, the intention of this entry is not to focus on my life, but rather to honor the anniversary of the Charlie Brown comic strip, with a thank you for its addition of Woodstock, Schultz's beloved bird as described in the You Tube video which I've posted below:

-The birds who visit my urban (NYC) garden often remind me of Woodstock, as evident in the following images which could have easily been "narrated" by Woodstock!
+The birds who visit my rooftop garden in NYC and often remind me of Woodstock, as evident in the following images which could have easily been "narrated" by Woodstock!